Dev-dot13/ros2-pantilt-tracker/README.md

 ### Dynamic Target Switching

-The tracked object class can be changed at runtime by voice or typed command: follow that bottle      → YOLO switches from 'person' to 'bottle' <br>
+The tracked object class can be changed at runtime by voice or typed command: <br>
+follow that bottle      → YOLO switches from 'person' to 'bottle' <br>
 track that chair        → YOLO switches to 'chair' <br>
 go back to people       → YOLO switches back to 'person' <br>